-Over the last 20 years, All Traffic Solutions (ATS) found that police departments in smaller communities have a need for All Traffic Solutions signs, but lack the necessary funds and do not qualify for grants.
-The ATS Gives Back goal is to bridge this gap.
-Each month the All Traffic Solutions team selects two police departments to receive radar feedback signs free of charge.
+Over the years, All Traffic Solutions found that police departments in smaller communities have a need for All Traffic Solutions signs but lack the necessary funds and do not qualify for grants.
+The ATS Gives Back goal is to bridge this gap by donating radar speed signs to communities in need each month.
+ATS Gives Back recipients also receive a subscription to TraffiCloud®, All Traffic Solutions’ patented traffic device and data management system.

 You can nominate a department and learn more about the ATS Gives Back criteria by visiting the All Traffic Solutions website.